plazbot/plazbot-sdk-examples/README.md

 ## 🚀 Plazbot SDK Examples

-AI Agents and WhatsApp integration for developers using the Plazbot SDK.
+Create your AI agents extremely easily, connect them to your files and your prompt, and deploy them wherever you want, whether it's WhatsApp or our tools.

 ---